 Dovetail Enterprises Limited was established to provide training and employment for persons with disabilities.
 The Council provides annual grant funding to this organisation.
 The Council has also provided an interest free loan of £400,000 repayable in 2011 and as a result has increased its share of the Standard Security to 33% of the company's liquidated assets.
 As at 31 March 2007, £200,000 of this loan has been repaid to the Council.
-The company is limited by guarantee and the members' liability is limited to £1.
 The Council has four elected members appointed as Directors to the Board (total number of Directors is 14).